Class IdMapper

 JiBX Mapping

-Suppose you have a class Person.java
+Suppose you have a class Person.java with a single name property

 and you want to add ID/IDREF support to it.